0x4447/0x4447-cli-node-cucumber/README.md

-# Why this code?
+# env-auto

 This is a very simple and small project that I created to save some time when working on web servers hosted on Heroku.

-I'm a big fan of the [Heroku Button](https://devcenter.heroku.com/articles/heroku-button), because it allows me to create a project that's deployable by anyone on my team, with detailed instructions on how to set up all of the environment variables, thanks to the `app.json` file.
+I'm a big fan of the [Heroku Button](https://devcenter.heroku.com/articles/heroku-button), because it allows me to create a project that's deployable by anyone, with detailed instructions on how to set up all of the environment variables, thanks to the `app.json` file.

-Locally, we use Foreman to load the local environment variables from the `.env` file, and projects can sometimes end up with lots of variables.
+Locally, I use [foreman](https://www.npmjs.com/package/foreman) to load the local environment variables from the `.env` file, and since projects can sometimes end up with lots of env variables.

-With this tiny app, running it in a folder that has the `app.json` file will automatically create a `.env` for you.
-The only thing you need to do is to set the right data to those variables.
+I created this tiny app to automatically generate the `.env` file while making sure the file won't excede the 80 char ruler mark.

+If your `app.json` file has set default values, env-auto will automatically populate the vriables.
+Anything else will require you to fill in the data.

 # Example

-This is an example app.json file that you might have in your project.
+This is an example `app.json` file that you might have in your project.

 ```
 {